Stephboss9/-Light-and-Sound-Memory-Game/README.md

 The following **additional** features are implemented:

-- [ ] List anything else that you can get done to improve the app!
+- [ ] High quality background Image
+- [ ] Button elements blend in with background image

 ## Video Walkthrough (GIF)